anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Data stream, you get for 1-365 days
   * Firehose: no data storage
 * Data stream, Lambda can be used additionally to insert data to a destination
-  * firehose: serverless data transformation with lambda
+  * Firehose: serverless data transformation with lambda
+* Data streams, has a configurable data rentention of between 1 and 365 days
+  * Firehose: 24h data retention

+Security:

+* IAM roles can deliver data to S3, ES, Redshift, Splunk
+* Can encrypt delivery stream with KMS, server-side encryption
+* VPC endpoints supported

 #### 1.1.3 Firehose lab